hardik01shah/dualbooting-windows-with-linux/README.md

 ## Important details that need to be checked before starting the dualboot procedure:
 1. _SATA mode should be AHCI and nor RAID/IDE(E.g. Intel Rapid Storage Technology)_
     >To check the SATA mode use Device Manager and check your storage drivers.</br>
-    >If the SATA mode is RAID, follow the belo link for conversion to AHCI: (do not use the ALT commands)</br>
+    >If the SATA mode is RAID, follow the below link for conversion to AHCI: (do not use the ALT commands)</br>
     >https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci
 2. _UEFI booting_
 3. _Secure Boot should be disabled_